dtjohnso/dtjohnso.github.com/_posts/2013-03-11-history-of-the-kjvo-movement-within-fundamentalism.markdown

 comments: true
 categories: [Church History, Bibliology]
 published: true
+description: Slides for a presentation describing the origins of the King James Only movement.
 ---

 Last Saturday I presented a lecture on the history of the King James Only movement within Fundamentalism.
 The [slides are now available][presentation].